ioos/atn-docs/docs/submit-data.rst

 Data Submitted to an OTN Regional Node
 ---------------------------------------------

 If you are looking to submit acoustic telemetry data, please connect with the appropriate `Ocean Tracking Network <https://oceantrackingnetwork.org/>`_ (OTN) U.S. regional node.
-See the table below for a list for a list of acoustic telemetry regional nodes that facilitate data sharing with ATN and OTN.
+See the table below for a list for a list of acoustic telemetry regional nodes that can facilitate data sharing with ATN and OTN.
 More information on how to share acoustic telemetry data can be found on the IOOS `Marine Life Data Network website <https://ioos.github.io/marine_life_data_network/>`_.

 .. list-table::
    :widths: 25 25 50